benpate/form/README.md

 ## JSON to HTML (Forms for Go)

-This expandable [Go module](https://golang.org) generates HTML forms using JSON configurations.
+This [Go module](https://golang.org) generates HTML forms using JSON configurations.
 It is inspired by JSON-Forms but is not compatable with that standard.

 ## DO NOT USE